-Intangible assets with finite useful lives that are acquired separately are carried at cost less accumulated amortisation and accumulated impairment losses.
-Amortisation is recognised on a straight-line basis over their estimated useful lives.
-The estimated useful life and amortisation method are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.
+Intangible assets with finite useful lives that are acquired separately are carried at cost less accumulated amortization and accumulated impairment losses.
+Amortization is recognized on a straight-line basis over their estimated useful lives.
+The estimated useful life and amortization method are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.
 Intangible assets with indefinite useful lives that are acquired separately are carried at cost less accumulated impairment losses.